2 min read

 The Environment and Worker Safety

-Wastewater pumps are routinely exposed to debris, solids, and contaminated fluids.
-While regular cleaning and maintenance are unavoidable, they can place workers at risk if equipment is not designed with safety in mind.
+Wastewater pumps are routinely exposed to debris, solids and contaminated fluids.
+While regular cleaning and maintenance are unavoidable, these tasks can place workers at risk if equipment is not designed with safety in mind.

 Preventing Overflow and Environmental Contamination